 What to Expect

-- Tave Elbasani: A hearty casserole made with beef or lamb, onions, and tomatoes, topped with a layer of yogurt and eggs.
-It’s a popular main dish in Gjirokastra and Albania.
+- Tave Elbasani: A casserole made with beef or lamb topped with a layer of yogurt and eggs.

-- Japrak: Stuffed grape leaves filled with a mixture of rice, herbs, and sometimes meat.
-They’re often served as an appetizer or side dish.
+- Japrak: Stuffed grape leaves filled with a mixture of rice and herbs.

-- Baklava: A sweet pastry made with layers of filo dough and filled with chopped nuts and honey syrup.
-It’s a classic dessert that’s often enjoyed during the Christmas season.
+- Baklava: Layers of pastry filled with chopped nuts and honey syrup.
+It’s a classic Balkan dessert.

-- Fërgesë: A hearty and comforting dish made with peppers, onions, and tomatoes, mixed with cheese and baked in the oven.
-It’s a great vegetarian option for a main course.
+- Fërgesë: A simmered dish made with peppers, onions and tomatoes, mixed with feta cheese and baked in the oven.
+This is very easy to make at home once you know how!

 - Shop intentionally and avoid purchasing items that you don’t need.

-- Use eco-friendly transportation options like walking, cycling, or public transport to get around.
+- Use eco-friendly transport options, such as walking, cycling, or public transport, to get around.
+This is very easy to do in Albania.

-- Choose to stay at sustainable hotels that use renewable energy.
+- Choose to stay at a sustainable hotel that uses renewable energy.
+Plenty of options in sunny Southern Albania.

 - Reduce your consumption of meat and dairy products.

-- Support the local arts scene by attending events and engaging with the community.
+- Support the local arts scene by attending events and live music performances.

-If you would like to leave a review of Gjirokaster Xmas Market, feel free to comment below.
+If you would like to leave a review of the Xmas Market, feel free to comment below.

 —